jbexta/AgentPilot/README.md

 User: **"Set it as my wallpaper"**<br>
 _Assistant: "Wallpaper set successfully"_

-## Finetuning
+## ~~Finetuning~~

+---

-Each component of the Agent can be fine-tuned independently on top of the zero-shot instructions to improve the accuracy of the Agent.
+~~Each component of the Agent can be fine-tuned independently on top of the zero-shot instructions to improve the accuracy of the Agent.~~

 - [Action Decision](https://github.com/jbexta/OpenAgent/blob/6c06eef739b6cf6788961535aeee75474965b778/openagent/operations/task.py#L250)<br>
 - [Action Validator](https://github.com/jbexta/OpenAgent/blob/6c06eef739b6cf6788961535aeee75474965b778/openagent/operations/task.py#L175)<br>
 - [Input Extractor](https://github.com/jbexta/OpenAgent/blob/6c06eef739b6cf6788961535aeee75474965b778/openagent/operations/action.py#L85)<br>
 - [ReAct Requests](https://github.com/jbexta/OpenAgent/blob/6c06eef739b6cf6788961535aeee75474965b778/openagent/operations/task.py#L359)

-Fine-tuning data can be found in utils/finetuning.
+~~Fine-tuning data can be found in utils/finetuning.~~

-When eval mode is turned on with `-e`, prompts are saved to the 'valid' directory, and a popup will appear for each task with a "Wrong" button.
-When a task is marked as wrong, you will be asked to specify which prompts were wrong, and to provide the correct response.
+~~When eval mode is turned on with `-e`, prompts are saved to the 'valid' directory, and a popup will appear for each task with a "Wrong" button.
+When a task is marked as wrong, you will be asked to specify which prompts were wrong, and to provide the correct response.~~

-To fine-tune a GPT 3.5 model with the data, use the following command:<br>
+~~To fine-tune a GPT 3.5 model with the data, use the following command:<br>
-`-finetune` or just ask the Agent to fine-tune itself.<br>
+`-finetune` or just ask the Agent to fine-tune itself.~~<br>

-You will be told how much it will cost to fine-tune a model, and asked to confirm the action.
+~~You will be told how much it will cost to fine-tune a model, and asked to confirm the action.~~

-Fine tuned model metadata is stored in the database, and each
+~~Fine tuned model metadata is stored in the database, and each~~

 ## Contributions

 Contributions to OpenAgent are welcome and appreciated.
 Please feel free to submit a pull request.

 ## Roadmap